scverse/scanpy/docs/dev/testing.rst

 ~~~~~~~~~~~~~~~~~~

 - A lot of warnings can be thrown while running the test suite.
 It's often easier to read the test results with them hidden via the `--disable-pytest-warnings` argument.
-- Parameterize your tests using the `pytest.mark.parameterize` and `pytest.fixture` decorators.
-Documentation on these can be found `here <https://docs.pytest.org/en/stable/fixture.html>`__, but we'd also recommend searching the test suite for existing usage.

 Writing tests
 -------------